-The following is a summary of the demographic data presented and the implications for Hartford:
+The following is a summary of the demographic data presented previously and the implications of such for Hartford:

-Hartford's population, having decreased substantially in recent years, appears to have stabilized and is projected to remain stable into the near future.
+Hartford's population, although having

+decreased substantially in recent years, appears to have stabilized and is projected to remain stable into the near future.
 The decrease in population during the recent past likely means that in certain neighborhoods the reallocation of capital assets is warranted.
-For example, schools, libraries, fire houses, and other community facilities may need to be consolidated, moved, or closed.
 The stabilization of the population at the present time, however, means that Hartford's present educational and public facilities needs in terms of space and capacity will likely also remain stable for some time.